Xin dynasty coinage: Huo Quan cash coins

 The most common form of money produced during the Wang Mang era in Chinese history is the Huo Quan (貨泉) series of cash coins which exists in many different varieties, sizes, and weights.
 The smallest specimens of Huo Quan cash coins can weigh less than 2 grams while the heaviest of this series can weigh between 10 and 20 grams or more.
 The very light Huo Quan coins were probably privately cast cash coins, as had happened earlier with the lighter Wu Zhu cash coins during the Han dynasty.

 The heavier Huo Quan cash pieces were most likely produced during the final few years of the Wang Mang reign.
 Most of these heavier Huo Quan cash have been excavated in an area east of Baoji, Shanxi and west of the city of Xi'an, Shanxi (which known in more ancient times as Chang'an, which for a long time was the capital of imperial China).
 Because these heavier Huo Quan cash coins tend to bulge outward, they are popularly referred to as "cake money" or "biscuit money" in China.
 The designs of these cash coins are not very uniform and they tend to differ drastically in size, weight, as well as in Chinese calligraphy.
 These more heavy "cake coins" would probably not have been valued the same on the market as the standard Huo Quan cash coins in contemporary on the market.
 Their actual value was probably determined according to their weight as opposed to any written denominations.

 Specimens of Huo Quan cash coins exist which are made of iron or iron-alloys.
 Some of these Huo Quan cash coins tend to have no inscription at all.
-Others Huo Quan cash coins exist as two cash coins that are joined together because during their production process they were never chiselled apart from each other after being removed from the coin mould.
+Others Huo Quan cash coins exist as two cash coins that are joined because during their production process they were never chiselled apart from each other after being removed from the coin mould.